MuhammadHuzaifaFarrukh/Linked-List-Manually-CPP/README.md

 * **`join(List& other)`** Moves all nodes from another list to this one (the other list becomes empty).
 ---

+### How to Compile and Run:
+* Run this by command normally using `g++ file_name.cpp -o my_program` (Not a good practice).
+* If you have separated files for each class i.e separate classes for List , Node , Iterator and then include all the necessary headers in your file then you need to run by including all the .cpp files like below example:
+  `g++ file_name.cpp List.cpp Node.cpp Iterator.cpp -o my_program`

 ### Basic Example

 ```cpp